-They require a Responsible Clinician (RC) who has the ability to suspend the s17(3) leave authority resulting in the person returning back into hospital detention at a moment's notice should risks begin to increase.
-The report to the MHCS may lead to them terminating the leave authority outright.
+They require a Responsible Clinician (RC) who has the ability to recall the person back into hospital at a moment's notice should risks begin to increase.

 They require a full MDT to progress care, treatment and rehabilitation as set out in MHA and associated Code of Practice and guidance.